burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 df.describe()
 ```

-Pandas has build-in method called `describe` which display basic statistical info about columns in a dataset.
+Pandas has a build-in method called `describe` which displays basic statistical info about columns in a dataset.

 <div class="center-all">